Oklahoma teens praised for friendship with student with Down syndrome, as graduation photo goes viral

 DEANDRE HOPKINS TO LAUNCH CEREAL BRAND BENEFITING SURVIVORS OF DOMESTIC VIOLENCE

-As a "thank you," Madison's mom posted a photo on Twitter of the three of them side by side at their high school graduation.
+As a "thank you," Madison's dad posted a photo on Twitter of the three of them side by side at their high school graduation.
 The caption read: "These 2 fine young men have watched out and have been friends with my daughter since kindergarten."

 It wasn't long before the image went viral.